Mause/mause.github.com/cv/resume.1.md

       - Champion of Diversity and Inclusion via Unity (LGBTQIA+ support group):
         - Helped support colleagues in a variety of situations with workplace inclusion difficulties
         - Spoke on Wear it Purple Day Panel, streamed live across the bank
-        - Partipuated in a number of initiates to help be more inclusive towards our customers
+        - Participated in a number of initiates to help be more inclusive towards our customers

  * DKB Solutions &#124; Jan 2019 - Aug 2019 (8 months)
       - Worked for small contracting firm doing frontend and backend development